psych252/psych252book/docs/16-causation.md

 ### Method 1: Baron & Kenny’s (1986) indirect effect method

 The @baron1986moderator method is among the original methods for testing for mediation but tends to have low statistical power.
-It is covered in this chapter because it provides a very clear approach to establishing relationships between variables and is still occassionally requested by reviewers.

 __The three steps__: